fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

 1) `dev-release` : This is the team's default working branch.
 Developers create new and push completed features branches here.
 2) `staging` : Staging is for features that are ready for release, hot fixes, and bug fixes.
 Tied to the staging environment.
 3) `master` : Tied to the production environment.
 4) `sandbox` : In progress features branches are pulled into this branch to demo in the dev environment.
+Please *do not* branch directly from sandbox or push directly to sandbox (ie. without going through a feature branch).

 Feature development begins by creating a feature branch from `dev-release`.